What Is Chatbot Automation? How It Works, Real Use Cases, and the Best Tools in 2026

 That can include:

 Some bots are rule-based (if someone says X, respond with Y).
-Others use AI to interpret intent.
+Others use AI to interpret intent, which fundamentally changes how chatbots work.

 They can understand what the person means, not just recognize specific words.
 Then, they decide what to do next.